-The complainant claims that, through the ongoing proceedings, the ruling party intends to exclude the Kurds, and other marginalized peoples represented by the HDP, from the Parliament of Turkey.
-According to the complainant, the charges against HDP members of parliament are groundless and violate their rights to freedom of expression, assembly and association.
-The complainant claims that the evidence adduced to support the charges against the members of parliament relates to public statements, rallies and other peaceful political activities carried out in furtherance of their parliamentary duties and their political party programme.
-Such activities include mediating between the PKK and the Turkish Government as part of the peace process between 2013 and 2015, advocating publicly in favour of political autonomy, and criticizing the policies of President Erdoğan in relation to the current conflict in south-eastern Turkey and at the border with Syria (including denouncing the crimes committed by the Turkish security forces in that context).
+- Communication from the authorities: Letters from the President of the Turkish IPU Group (May 2018) - Communication from the complainant: October 2018 - Communication from the IPU: Letter to the President of the Turkish Grand National Assembly (July 2018); letter to the President of the Turkish IPU Group (September 2018) - Communication from the IPU to the complainant: October 2018 the PKK and the Turkish Government as part of the peace process between 2013 and 2015, advocating publicly in favour of political autonomy, and criticizing the policies of President Erdoğan in relation to the current conflict in south-eastern Turkey and at the border with Syria (including denouncing the crimes committed by the Turkish security forces in that context).
 The complainant alleges that such statements, rallies and activities did not constitute any offence, and that they fall under the clear scope and protection of the fundamental rights of members of parliament.
 The complainant also alleges that proper standards of due process are being disregarded.
 The complainant does not believe that the judicial process is being administered in a fair, independent and impartial manner.
-The complainant has submitted extensive and detailed information in support of its claims, including excerpts of indictments and court decisions and the exact words of the incriminating speeches made by the parliamentarians which are being used as evidence of terrorism activities.
+The complainant has submitted extensive and detailed information in support of its claims, including excerpts of indictments and court decisions and the exact words of the incriminating speeches made by the parliamentarians that are being used as evidence of terrorism activities.
 Many of these claims are the subject of a petition to the European Court of Human Rights, which is pending.
 The IPU's submission as a third-party intervener has been accepted by the Court.

 The Turkish authorities firmly deny all these allegations.
 They have invoked the independence of the judiciary and the need to respond to security/terrorism threats and legislation adopted under the state of emergency to justify the legality of the measures taken.
-They have provided detailed information on the "temporary constitutional amendment" made by parliament in relation to parliamentary immunity in May 2016 to prosecute parliamentarians from all parties.
-They have asserted that there is no "HDP witch-hunt" in Turkey; that women parliamentarians are not specifically targeted; that there is no Kurdish issue in Turkey and no current conflict in south-eastern Turkey; that Turkey is however facing a terrorism issue at multiple levels which involves the PKK and its "extensions"; that the HDP never publicly denounced the violent activities of the PKK; that its members, including members of parliament made many statements in support of the PKK and their "extensions"; that they attended funerals of PKK suicide bombers and called for people to take to the streets, which resulted in violent incidents with civilian casualties; that this does not fall within the acceptable limits of freedom of expression; that the constitutional court has reached such conclusions in three cases and that, in other cases, domestic remedies have not yet been exhausted; that the independence of the judiciary and the rule of law in Turkey must be respected.
+They have provided detailed information on the "provisional constitutional amendment" made by parliament in relation to parliamentary immunity in May 2016 to prosecute parliamentarians from all parties.
+They have asserted that there is no "HDP witch-hunt" in Turkey; that women parliamentarians are not specifically targeted; that there is no Kurdish issue in Turkey and no current conflict in south-eastern Turkey; that Turkey is, however, facing a terrorism issue at multiple levels involving the PKK and its "extensions"; that the HDP never publicly denounced the violent activities of the PKK; that its members, including members of parliament, made many statements in support of the PKK and their "extensions"; that they attended funerals of PKK suicide bombers and called for people to take to the streets, which resulted in violent incidents with civilian casualties; that this does not fall within the acceptable limits of freedom of expression; that the constitutional court has reached such conclusions in three cases and that, in other cases, domestic remedies have not yet been exhausted; that the independence of the judiciary and the rule of law in Turkey must be respected.
 Some detailed information on the charges and ongoing prosecutions was provided by the authorities, but not on the points requested by the Committee on the Human Rights of Parliamentarians, despite repeated requests to that end.
 Copies of the relevant court decisions were never provided by the authorities.